"Don't let your special character

 What I get out of this quote and why it jumped off the page for me is that I think he is saying that we need to love and respect ourselves and that each of us is important.
 Indeed, more than just important, each of us has a special and unique character and values, just as Dr. John Demartini has been teaching me through this book.

 The quote also says to not hide your specialness, but to find a way to express it.
-There is great benefit in that for ourselves and for others too.
-It also says that this special character and unique values is our truth.
+There is a great benefit in that for ourselves and for others too.
+It also says that this special character and unique values are our truth.
 Each of us has our own truth by that statement and that there is no such thing as THE truth.

 And, last, he cautions us to not to just give in by fitting in.
 Our truth, our real self, our inner self, our uniqueness needs to be expressed and be alive in us.
 When we give in to the crowd, the pack, the group, we must let go of that in order to fit into other peoples values.
 Dilution is not a good solution and full strength is the best strategy.